 The writing group meets in monthly, three hour sessions at various sites.

 Group size is 4-8 participants.

-Cost for participation in the writing group is $99.00, which includes 12 hours of workshops and continuous, written commentary and feedback from the instructor.
+Cost for participation in the writing group is $150.00 for five sessions, which includes 15 hours of workshops, individual consultations, and written commentary and feedback from the instructor.

 On the Calendar: